 - Preheat oven to 350F.
 Butter and flour two 8-inch round cake pans.

-- In the bowl of an electric mixer, beat together butter, sugar and lemon zest for about five minutes.
+- In the bowl of an electric mixer, beat together butter, sugar, and lemon zest for about 5 minutes.

-- In a second mixing blow with a hand mixer, beat egg whites and cream of tarter until egg whites form a stiff peak.
-Add eggs whites to the batter, starting with a quarter of the egg whites, and fold gently together with a rubber spatula.
+- In a second mixing blow with a hand mixer, beat egg whites and cream of tartar until egg whites form a stiff peak.
+Add egg whites to the batter, starting with a quarter of the egg whites, and fold gently together with a rubber spatula.
 Be careful not to deflate the egg whites.